THE ISLAND

 Paradise islands are highly desirable places.
 But does paradise exist ?
 How can we know that paradise on earth is not a fantasy, but reality ?

 In this series of works I photographed man made tropical islands, created just for you, made to please.
-Its shows nature, which when taking a closer look, is not nature at all, it’s fake.

 The hollow rocks, disintegrated in time, decaying, empty shells held up by plastic pipes, some about to collapse, are a symbol for a paradise lost.
 Paradise as utopia.
 The fantasy of paradise on a collision course with reality.
 The island no longer a place of exotic, idealistic dreams, but a more interior, darker, dystopian place.